-Accident Investigations
+Accident investigations

-- (2) An investigation into an accident or incident shall include among other things - (a) the gathering, recording and analysis of all available information and evidence on the accident or incident; - (b) the determination of the facts, conditions and circumstances pertaining to the survival or non-survival of the occupants of the aircraft; - (c) where possible, the determination of the cause or contributing factors of an accident or incident; - (d) where appropriate, the issuance of safety recommendations; and - (e) the completion of the final report required under regulation 22. - 4.
-(1) An investigation shall not be open to the public. - (2) An Accident Investigator shall have independence and unrestricted authority in the conduct of an investigation in accordance with these Regulations.
+- 4. (1) Subject to section 75 of the Act, an investigation may be conducted to reveal hazards or deficiencies within the aviation system not directly connected with the causes of the accident or incident. - (2) An investigation into an accident or incident shall include among other things - (a) the gathering, recording and analysis of all available information and evidence on the accident or incident; - (b) the determination of the facts, conditions and circumstances pertaining to the survival or non-survival of the occupants of the aircraft;